House of Schivas

-House of Schivas is an L-plan tower house, dating from the 16th century, about three miles east of Methlick, in the valley of the River Ythan, in Aberdeenshire, Scotland.
+House of Schivas is a 16th-century L-plan tower house located about three miles east of Methlick, in the valley of the River Ythan, Aberdeenshire, Scotland.

 History

-The land was owned by Schivas of that Ilk in the 14th century, but it passed through heiresses to the Lipp family, and then to the Maitland family.
-George, Lord Gordon came into possession of the lands in 1467, but Thomas Gray of Scheves occupied the land by 1509.
+The land was owned by Schivas of that Ilk in the 14th century, before passing through heiresses to the Lipp family and then to the Maitland family.
+George, Lord Gordon came into possession of the lands in 1467, although Thomas Gray of Scheves was in occupation by 1509.
 It is thought that this family built the present castle.

-By 1721 the Forbes family owned the castle, and altered it internally.
-It had become a farmhouse by the late 19th century.
-After it was burned out in 1900, it was restored for Lord Aberdeen by Sydney Mitchell, in 1902.
-Thomas Catto, 1st Baron Catto subsequently had the castle embellished by J Fenton Wyness, an antiquarian architect.
+By 1721 the Forbes family owned the castle and carried out internal alterations.
+By the late 19th century it had become a farmhouse.
+After being burned out in 1900, the building was restored in 1902 for Lord Aberdeen by the architect Sydney Mitchell.
+Thomas Catto, 1st Baron Catto later had the castle embellished by J Fenton Wyness, an antiquarian architect.

 The original building has been attributed to Thomas Leper, around 1585.
-The north-east tower, three storeys high, was added in about 1750, by the Forbeses, and a western extension to the main block in 1780.
+The north-east tower, three storeys high, was added by the Forbeses in about 1750, along with a western extension to the main block in 1780.

 Structure

-House of Schivas is a tall tower house.
-A modern courtyard surrounds it, replacing the original.
+House of Schivas is a tall tower house with a modern courtyard replacing the original.
 A wide circular stair tower projecting from the north front of the main block gives access to all floors, while a stair tower in the re-entrant angle rises from the first floor level.
-There is a modern timber re-entrant angle turret.
+There is also a modern timber re-entrant angle turret.

-The wing is offset to the east a little, probably to give additional protection to the entrance of the re-entrant angle.
+The wing is offset slightly to the east, probably to provide additional protection for the entrance to the re-entrant angle.
 The main doorway has four groups of shot holes of differing forms around it.
-The kitchen is in the vaulted basement, from which a vaulted passage leads to two cellars.
+The kitchen is located in the vaulted basement, from which a vaulted passage leads to two cellars.

 The hall is panelled in sequoia wood, and has aumbries, a garderobe and a chapel recess with a crucifix and the monogram I.H.S.

 It is a category B listed building.